Caractéristiques

 La Revue du Vin de France

-Guide vert 2022 "Il préserve un bel éclat malgré la très grande maturité du fruit.
+"Il préserve un bel éclat malgré la très grande maturité du fruit.
 Notes d’eucalyptus, de cassis et bonne intégration du bois.
 Les tannins sont nobles et soyeux.
 La finale est savoureuse."

 James Suckling